jckarter/clay/doc/language-reference.md

         return q/a, c/q;
     }

-A function definition always defines a new symbol name; it is an error if a symbol with the same name already exists.
+A simple function definition always defines a new symbol name; it is an error if a symbol with the same name already exists.

     // Example
     abs(x:Int) = if (x < 0) -x else x;